 - Using parchment paper means your potatoes won’t stick an ounce.
 If you feel bad for using the paper only once, consider making two batches back to back instead of multiple batches at the same time.
 It means longer in the kitchen though, so pick and choose your battles.

 PS – Parchment paper is cheapest after the holidays.
 Make sure you pick up a few rolls next year!

 Make as many batches as your oven has room for.

-The number of cookie sheets that can fit in your oven is really the deciding factor here.
-My oven can fit four, so when I make this oven-roasted hash brown recipe, I make a quadruple batch (plus an extra potato or two, if I have room).
+The number of baking sheets that can fit in your oven is really the deciding factor here.
+My oven can fit four, so when I make this baked hash browns recipe, I make a quadruple batch, plus an extra potato or two, if I have room.

 It’s impossible to keep crispy hash browns crispy after they’ve been in the fridge for a day, but you can re-crisp them up by adding coconut oil to your cast iron skillet and pan-frying them on medium-low for a few minutes.

 Side note: If you’ve never captured the love of cast iron cooking, it’s probably because your cast iron needs to be properly seasoned (and I don’t mean salt and pepper).
 I give you a step by step here: Seasoning Cast Iron Skillets: How to Use Your Cast Iron the Right Way.

 This is the perfect time to “beef up” the potatoes by adding sliced mushrooms, cherry tomato halves, fresh garlic and even shredded cheese!